 The program supports grantees to help them build core strengths in areas like strategic and business planning, financial management, board and executive leadership, and communications.
 It also makes grants to build these capacities among groups of leaders and cohorts of grantees, through initiatives called Partnership Projects —so that nonprofit leaders can share knowledge, learn from their peers, and grow their networks.
 Partnership Projects are grants focused on groups of leaders and cohorts of grantees.
 They are developed as a collaboration between Organizational Effectiveness and programs at the foundation, grantees and, when possible, other funders, and are designed to allow grantees to strengthen organizational capacity and learn from and connect with their peers.

-The Packard Fellowships for Science and Engineering
+Scholarship Program: The Packard Fellowships for Science and Engineering

 The foundation has made PRIs in the form of loans, guarantees and equity within its program areas when organizations can demonstrate that repayment will be forthcoming.
 Historically, the foundation has made PRIs to support a range of activities including acquisition of land for environmental conservation purposes, acquisition and/or construction of grantee and nonprofit facilities, and implementation of grantee program- and mission-driven ventures.